- This event has passed.

 Rep. Larry Springer (D) is running for re-election and has confirmed he will speak.
 Sen. Manka Dhingra (D) is unable to attend but is providing a video message for us.

 If you are a candidate or campaign manager and would like to speak or provide a video message, contact Dave Williams, Caucus Events and Logistics Committee Chair.
+Videos and prepared remarks should be kept to five minutes or less.

 When and where are the caucuses and conventions?